The Basic Principles of Feng Shui (And Four Buildings That Use Feng Shui Design Principles)

 However, it’s a cultural concept that has continued unabated for 6,000 years.
 It continues to have a heavy influence in China and Hong Kong, as you can see from the buildings in the above list.
 Plus, Feng Shui’s influence has spread much further over the last few centuries.
 Its principles influence many designs, both exterior and interior, in the modern world.

 The Archistar team recognises this, which is why the platform includes a Feng Shui analysis feature.
-It incorporates over dozens of Feng Shui rules and functions to generate reports.
-Simply upload your floor plan and answer a few questions that the platform poses.
-You’ll generate an instant Feng Shui analysis for your floor plan.
+It incorporates dozens of Feng Shui rules and functions to generate reports.
+Simply find the floor plan listed at your address or upload your own, then provide your name, email and phone number, we will do the rest.
+In a matter of minutes, you will have a Feng Shui report in your inbox.

 That goes alongside all of the other benefits that Archistar Property has to offer.
 The platform makes use of artificial intelligence and Big Data to generate reports for developers and designers.
 You can locate development hotspots and create conceptual designs in a matter of hours.